cycfi/elements/docs/layout.md

 <img width="40%" height="40%" src="{{ site.url }}/elements/assets/images/hmax_size.png">

-Overrides the *maximum horizontal limits* of an enclosed element (`subject`):
+Overrides the *maximum horizontal limit* of an enclosed element (`subject`):

 ```c++
 hmax_size(width, subject)
 ```

 Effects:
-1. The *maximum horizontal limits* of `subject` will be set to the specified `width` constrained by the natural *maximum horizontal limits* of the `subject`.
+1. The *maximum horizontal limit* of `subject` will be set to the specified `width` constrained by the natural *maximum horizontal limit* of the `subject`.
-2. The natural *maximum horizontal limits* of the element will not be violated.
+2. The natural *maximum horizontal limit* of the element will not be violated.

 ### vmax_size

 <img width="40%" height="40%" src="{{ site.url }}/elements/assets/images/vmax_size.png">

-Overrides the *maximum vertical limits* of an enclosed element (`subject`):
+Overrides the *maximum vertical limit* of an enclosed element (`subject`):

 ```c++
 vmax_size(height, subject)
 ```

 Effects:
-1. The *maximum vertical limits* of `subject` will be set to the specified `height` constrained by the natural *maximum vertical limits* of the `subject`
+1. The *maximum vertical limit* of `subject` will be set to the specified `height` constrained by the natural *maximum vertical limit* of the `subject`
-2. The natural *maximum vertical limits* of the element will not be violated.
+2. The natural *maximum vertical limit* of the element will not be violated.

 ## Stretch Elements